-Associate Professor Jeffrey Chamberlain Assistant Professor Josiah Kunz
+Associate Professor Jeffrey Chamberlain Assistant Professor Josiah Kunz Part-time Assistant Professor Charles Riggs

 The engineering program at Illinois College prepares students to serve and solve problems both locally and globally.
 Training in engineering is intense and rigorous.
 Students will improve academically via critical thinking, quantitative reasoning, laboratory practices, and design and analysis.
 Engineering students will also learn how to work collaboratively, provide documentation, analyze systems, and ethically reason.
 With this robust foundation, students will be prepared to go directly into industry or continue their education at a post-graduate institution.